Get the Free Guide

 How Much Does It Really Cost to Install a Backwater Valve in London, ON?
 (2026 Pricing)

-Independent Advisory Guide • 4 Min Read
+Independent Advisory Guide • Reviewed May 24, 2026 • 6 Min Read

 If you are tired of worrying every time the Thames Valley region gets hit with a heavy storm, installing a backwater valve (also commonly referred to as a sewer check valve or backflow preventer) is the smartest investment you can make for your home.
 But for most London homeowners, the first question is always: What is the true installation cost?